 Sampson Low, Marston, Searle & Rivington, London, 1890

-This novel was also published as a serial in at least two UK newspapers.
-It appeared as an illustrated weekly serial in twenty issues of the Weekly Mail, Cardiff, Wales, with the first installment appearing on July 19, 1890 and the last on November 29, 1890.
+This novel was published as a serial in at least three UK newspapers.
+In his book, Personal Reminiscences of Henry Irving, Stoker states that The Snake's Pass was first published as a serial in The People, London, England [v2. p27-28].
+It later appeared as an illustrated weekly serial in twenty issues of the Weekly Mail, Cardiff, Wales, with the first installment appearing on July 19, 1890 and the last on November 29, 1890.
 It also appeared as a weekly serial in fourteen issues of The Newcastle Courant, Newcastle upon Tyne, England, with the first installment appearing on September 27, 1890 and the last on December 27, 1890.
-It has been reported that it also appeared in The People, London, England, from late 1889 to early 1890.

 "The Night at the Shifting Bog"